AmateurECE/twardyece-blog/_posts/2023-05-13-asahi-mesa-gentoo.md

  [...omitted...]
 ```

 Success!
-The machine feels so much snappier, and I can now even the `alpha` to
+The machine feels so much snappier, and I can now even set the `alpha`
-less than 1.0 in my `foot` config without causing hair-pulling performance
+to less than 1.0 in my `foot` config without causing hair-pulling performance
 issues.
 Hopefully my kernel patch will merge soon, so others who are trying to
 build kernels with Rust support on Gentoo won't have to follow in my debugging
 steps.